Losing Weight Might Not Be Easy But it is No Mystery

 When I treat people, who have been on fad diets, I often see ill health.
 Like all my patients, I run standard labs and often find malnutrition and a host of other medical problems.
 You cannot maintain a healthy body if you are loading up on coffee with fractionated coconut/palm oil and butter every morning.

 I recently treated a young woman who had been on the bulletproof diet for several months.
 She was gaining weight and exhausted but did not know why.
 Her lab work revealed that she was anemic and seemed to be suffering from severe nutrient deprivation.
 She had also gained a ton of weight.
 This did not surprise me; as coffee and butter have very little nutritional value.

 In some of my patients, who have experimented with the paleo and bulletproof diets, I also see elevated cholesterol and elevated triglycerides.
 Patients on these diets are often not getting thinner, but are actually getting fat, sick tired, and malnourished.

 Avoid Gimmicks and Empty Calories

 When I place a person on a diet to lose weight, I use common sense.
 And I do not deviate from what years of science has taught me about what is best for the human body.
 Yes, it would be wonderful to believe that we can get up every morning and eat 6 eggs in bacon grease and wash it down with gallons of coffee swimming in fat.
-But the reality is, this is not science and this is not responsible nutritional advice — it is irresponsible and quite dangerous.
+But the reality is, this is not science and it does not healthful nutritional advice — it is, in fact, irresponsible and quite dangerous.

-If you truly want to loose weight and become healthier, their is a right way to do it, and here are a few simple tips that will help you get started.
+If you truly want to lose weight and become healthier, there is a right way to do it, and here are a few simple tips that will help you get started.
 And best of all, you do not need to be rich, or spend a ton of money on fads, to improve your health.

 Good Old-Fashioned Calorie Counting Does Work